 - Need IT resources for maintenance

-- Set Up ERP from an on-premise server set up for Remote Access
+- Set Up ERP from an on-premise server that enables remote access

 - Cheaper than a subscription model in the long run

-- Need IT to set up for Remote Access
+- Need IT expertise to set up for remote access

 - Difficult to scale up the server resources